-Whenever you listen the story of Pharaoh, I am sure you would think about River Nile and how he faced death in that river and ended up with dreaming of visiting Sahara desert with family to explore its life and culture, instead of going for desert safari in Dubai every year.
+Whenever you listen the story of Pharaoh, I am sure you would think about River Nile and how he faced death in that river and ended up with dreaming of visiting Sahara desert with family to explore its life and culture, instead of going for best desert safari in Dubai every year.

 However, the desert is not made to visit but yeas, its river is jaw-dropping.